Land reclamation in Monaco: Geography

-The entire district of Fontvieille was constructed on land reclaimed from the sea in the western part of Monaco in the 1970s.
-It is the newest of the four traditional quartiers (districts) in the principality of Monaco, and one of ten Wards for modern administrative purposes.
+Of Monaco's eleven administrative wards, two are built entirely on reclaimed land.
+Fontvieille was constructed in the western part of Monaco in the 1970s, and also serves as the newest of the four traditional quartiers (districts) of the principality.
+Le Portier, which forms part of the district of Monte-Carlo, finished construction in 2024.

-Land has also been added to areas of La Condamine and Larvotto/Bas Moulins.
+Land has also been added to areas of La Condamine, primarily around the main harbor, and Larvotto/Bas Moulins.

 History

 Prince Albert's father, Rainier III, was known as the "Builder Prince".
 In an attempt to further develop the economy of Monaco, he first supported the idea of land reclamation.
 Since it was impossible to extend into France, the only solution was to reclaim land from the sea.
 First, the Larvotto beach district was created in the early 1960s, then the Fontvieille industrial area, increasing the principality's surface area by approximately 20 percent.
 More recently, Port Hercules has been extended to welcome larger cruise ships on one side, and to provide land for a new Yacht Club on the other.